 English requirements.
-No one may receive the master's degree from UT Permian Basin without demonstrating the ability to write and speak English acceptably.
-The examining committee will certify that it has examined the candidate's proficiency in writing and speaking English and that it is appropriate for the holder of a master's degree from UT Permian Basin.
 International students must submit a satisfactory Test of English as a Foreign Language (TOEFL) independent-study score in order to be admitted to graduate study.

 Advisement.
 Upon admission to graduate study, students are assigned a faculty adviser by the dean.
-Prior to the completion of one-half of the course credits required, the adviser and the student will nominate a guidance committee of 3 or more members of which the adviser may or may not be the chairman or a member.
-The guidance committee will be composed of a faculty member from the student's major field of study, a faculty member from a cognate field of study and one or more faculty members who may be from the major or cognate field of study or other field for which there is logical reason.
-The appointment of additional members may be delayed as explained below.
+Prior to the completion of one-half of the course credits required, the adviser and the student will nominate a committee of 3 or more members of which the adviser may or may not be the chairman or a member.
+The committee will be composed of a faculty member from the student's major field of study, a faculty member from a cognate field of study and one or more faculty members who may be from the major or cognate field of study or other field for which there is logical reason.
 The committee is approved and appointed by the dean of the college.